blueplanet/sublime-text-octopress/README.md

 You can enable auto-generate or auto-deploy by setting the ```octopress_onsave_action``` variable to "generate" or "generate_and_deploy".
 This will only trigger if the file you're saving is inside your ```octopress_path```.

 ## History
+### Ver 2014.10.23
+- Update schema of package.json to 2.0
+- Add support to Sublime Text 3

 ### Ver 2013.08.29
 - Update schema of package.json to Ver 2.0.